On being Asian Canadian

 Biological diversity is messy.
 It walks, it crawls, it swims, it swoops, it buzzes.
 But extinction is silent, and it has no voice other than our own.

-Moreover, the celebration of diversity does not necessarily make for a more peaceful society.
+That said, the celebration of diversity does not necessarily make for a more peaceful society.
 With all our differences, conflict is inevitable.
 If you want real peace, you would probably want less divergent opinions at the table.
 Yet, as many scientists are discovering, even the smallest creatures can contribute to significant macro phenomenon.

 If we are to achieve a richer culture, rich in contrasting values, we must recognize the whole gamut of human potentialities, and so weave a less arbitrary social fabric, one in which each diverse human gift will find a fitting place.